+I have published more than 40 papers, at top-tier conferences, such as ICLR, NeurIPS, ACL, WWW, AAAI, and SIGIR, including 9 co-leading Core A* (CCF-A) papers with a total citation: .
 I am keen on mentoring and working with highly motivated students who possess strong programming capabilities on these topics.
-If you are interested in collaborating, please do not hesitate to send your CV to my email: yanglinyi[at]westlake[dot]edu[dot]cn
+If you are looking for Interns/RAs and PhDs, please do not hesitate to contact me via email: yanglinyi[at]westlake[dot]edu[dot]cn

-• Outstanding Self-financed Students Abroad (Non-CSC PhDs; Only One Type-B Winner in Ireland), 2021.
+- Outstanding Self-financed Students Abroad (Special Awards, Only 1 Winner in Ireland, 50 Winners in total), 2021.

 🌱 Repository

-• 2022-Dec: πŸŽ‰πŸŽ‰ I received Outstanding Postdoctoral Fellows from Westlake University and gave a talk as the only postdoctoral representative.
+- 2022-Dec: I received Outstanding Postdoctoral Fellows from Westlake University and gave a talk as the only postdoctoral representative.

 Supervised Knowledge Makes Large Language Models Better In-context Learners